What is a Graduate Diploma?

 A Statement of Attainment will be issued for any unit of competency satisfactorily completed if the full qualification is not completed (N.B. each unit consists of both online assessment and workbook submission).
 This will be sent out via mail within 12 weeks after course completion.

-Do I have to complete the course in the order of A, B & C or can I do them out of order?
+Do I have to complete the course in the order of 1, 2, 3, 4 or can I do them out of order?

-The modules do not have to be completed in alphabetical order; however they have been designed so that each successive module assumes knowledge of the one prior.
-So for people who are already experienced in EP completing it in the order of B, C, A should not pose too much of a problem; however for someone who has no experience then beginning with module B would be much more difficult.
+The modules do not have to be completed in numerical order; however they have been designed so that each successive module assumes knowledge of the one prior.
+So for people who are already experienced in EP completing them out of order should not pose too much of a problem; however for someone who has no experience then beginning with module 2 would be much more difficult.

 Do I have to complete the course in a single calendar year?

 The course is delivered 100% online so can be undertaken from anyone in the world.
 Students have a total of 5 years in which to successfully complete all assessments.
 The starting date commences upon successful registration and enrolment.
 Students may register and enrol at any time during the year and commence their learning immediately.
 After this time if a student still has assessments outstanding and wishes to continue on with the course additional fees will be incurred.